Seychelles: Foreign relations

 Seychelles is a member of the United Nations, the African Union, the Indian Ocean Commission, La Francophonie, the Southern African Development Community and the Commonwealth of Nations.

-From 1979 to 1981, the United States and South Africa were involved in the failed 1981 coup attempt.
+Between 1979 and 1983, various plots to overthrow the non-aligned government of France-Albert Rene were, according to leading participants, supported by the United States, France, and South Africa.
+Commonly cited reasons for such attempts include Rene's socialist politics, his non-aligned stance toward the Western and Eastern Blocs, and the United States' military lease in the country, which was set to expire in 1990.
+All coup efforts in this period failed.
 Under the Obama administration, the US began running drone operations out of Seychelles.
 In the Spring of 2013, members of the Special-Purpose Marine Air-Ground Task Force Africa mentored troops in Seychelles, along with a variety of other African nations.

 Military

-The Military of Seychelles is the Seychelles People's Defence Force which consists of a number of distinct branches: an Infantry Unit and Coast Guard, Air Force and a Presidential Protection Unit.
+The military of Seychelles is the Seychelles People's Defence Force which consists of a number of distinct branches: an infantry unit and coast guard, air force and a presidential protection unit.
 India has played and continues to play a key role in developing the military of Seychelles.
 After handing over two SDB Mk5 patrol vessels built by GRSE, the INS Tarasa and INS Tarmugli, to the Seychelles Coast Guard, which were subsequently renamed PS Constant and PS Topaz, India also gifted a Dornier 228 aircraft built by Hindustan Aeronautics Limited.
-India also signed a pact to develop Assumption Island, one of the 115 islands that make up the country.
+India also signed a pact to develop Assumption Island.
 Spread over 11 km2, it is strategically located in the Indian Ocean, north of Madagascar.
 The island is being leased for the development of strategic assets by India.
-In 2018, Seychelles signed the UN treaty on the Prohibition of Nuclear Weapons.
+In 2018, Seychelles signed the UN Treaty on the Prohibition of Nuclear Weapons.

 Incarceration

 In 2014, Seychelles had the highest incarceration rate in the world of 799 prisoners per 100,000 population, exceeding the United States' rate by 15%.
-However, the country's actual population is less than 100,000; as of September 2014, Seychelles had 735 actual prisoners, 6% of whom were female, incarcerated in three prisons.
+However, the country's actual population was less than 100,000; as of September 2014, Seychelles had 735 actual prisoners, 6% of whom were female and were incarcerated in three prisons.

-The incarceration rate in Seychelles has dropped significantly.
-It is not any more among the Top 10 Countries with the highest rate of incarceration.
+The incarceration rate in Seychelles has since dropped significantly.
+It is no longer among the top ten countries with the highest rate of incarceration.
 In 2022, the incarceration rate was 287 per 100,000 population, being just the 31st highest in the world.